Site Map

 There are two types of inherited MetHb:

 The second form of inherited MetHb is called hemoglobin M disease.
 It is caused by defects in the hemoglobin protein itself.
-Only one parent needs to pass on the abnormal gene for the child to inherit the disease.
+Only one parent needs to pass on the variant gene for the child to inherit the disease.

 Acquired MetHb is more common than the inherited forms.
 It occurs in some people after they are exposed to certain chemicals and medicines, including: